vodro/January2023/CSE314/threading/threading_specification.md

 You also need to think about the semantics of a couple of existing system calls.
 For example, `int wait()` should wait for a child process that does not share the address space with this process.
 It should also free the address space if this is the last reference to it.
 Finally, `exit() `should work as before but for both processes and threads; little change is required here.

-To test your implementation you may use the following program:
+To test your implementation you may use the following program `threads.c`:
 ```c
 #include "kernel/types.h"
 #include "kernel/stat.h"